wangziqi2013/CFront/README.md

 ./src/ast.c: Implements abstract syntax tree.
 We use left-child right-sibling organization for trees.

-./src/str.c: Implements string and list
+./src/str.c: Implements vector and string.

 ./src/hashtable.c: Implements hash table.
-We use hash table as symbol tables for scopes
+We use hash table as symbol tables for scopes.

 ./src/bintree.c: Implements a simple binary search tree.
 We use binary search trees as indices for composite types.

+./src/list.c: Implements singly linked list.

+./src/stack.c: Implements a stack.
+We use stack to maintain scopes and to perform shift-reduce parsing.

 # Compile and Test
 To compile, enter ./src directory, and type `make all` or just `make`.
 This will build object files for each source file, and link them with the tests.